Chaffle Recipe

 Step 3- Serve.
 Remove the chaffle from the hot iron and serve immediately with your favorite toppings.

-Use the Right Cheese.
+• Use the Right Cheese.
 As cheese is one of the three ingredients, it plays a huge role in the structure and flavor of the chaffles.
-Opt for a cheese that melts well, like mozzarella, Monterey jack or pepper jack.
-Avoid using cheeses that have a high moisture content, as these will yield soggy waffles.
+I recommend choosing a cheese that melts well, like mozzarella, Monterey Jack, or my favorite, pepper jack.

-Adjust the flour.
-If you prefer chaffles that are more ‘bread-like’, you can increase the amount of almond flour used.
+• Adjust the flour.
+Some of my family members prefer their chaffles to be sturdy and ‘bread-like.’
+To compensate, I add a few extra spoonfuls of almond flour.
 You can also use coconut flour, but reduce the amount by half.

 Storing instructions